SBB Ce 6/8 I: Electrical brake

 The locomotive was designed first with six drive-axles.
 Because of the weight limit it was not possible to install an electrical brake.
 However, for the long steep slopes such a brake would have been beneficial.

-But shortly after the first runs a regenerative brake was installed 1920 and – at the beginning only with two motors – tested between Kandersteg und Frutigen on the Lötschbergbahn.
+But shortly after the first runs a regenerative brake was installed in 1920 and – at the beginning only with two motors – tested between Kandersteg und Frutigen on the Lötschbergbahn.
 The outcome was encouraging.
 The equipment was then completed for service on the Gotthardbahn (Gotthard railway).

 The principle was as follows: A rotating phase converter fed the stators of the motors.
 In this way the activated rotors fed back the current through the transformer to the catenary.

 The brake was extremely efficient.
 It was possible to hold 300 t at 26 ‰ in steady conditions.
 But the design was complicated and the operation was difficult.
 As a result, huge flashovers occurred from time to time.
 Several explosions in the main switch occurred too.
 Therefore, the equipment was removed in 1931.